robinpowered/robin-js-sdk-public/README.md

 ### Robin Grid

 The Grid is a websocket server that allows PubSub between clients and devices through configured channels.
+The Grid module is an `EventEmitter`, to allow real-time updates.

+## Development Roadmap

+The following should be implemented:

+* Support for use in browsers, as well as node.js
+* Handle scope of access tokens for extended functionality (such as retrieving all API items)
+* Adhere to Robin Javascript Coding Standards
+* Implement API function arguments based on API documentation
+* Expand documentation to include all API modules
+* Can we autogenerate API module functions based on a object template?